 For more information regarding the continuing education pathway through the IPA, please visit, http://www.instituteofphysicalart.com

 Dan is joined once again by our frequent guests from the Institute of Physical Art, Gregg Johnson, PT, FFMT, FAAOMPT and Brent Yamashita, PT, MPT, CFMT, FFMT, FAAOMPT.
 Also joining the discussion are Torrey Foster, PT, DPT, OCS and Carrie Schofield, PT, DPT, PRPC.
-Today, we discuss the journey to unlock and develop the key attributes in great physical therapists!
+Together we discuss the journey to unlock and develop the key attributes in great physical therapists!

 You can learn more about the Institute of Physical Art at, www.instituteofphysicalart.com